sobotadom/tictactoe/README.md

 # tictactoe
-A simple command line based tictactoe game
+A simple command line based tictactoe game implemented using a list of lists in python